 Applicants must have a cumulative GPA of no less than 2.5 for required pre-pharmacy courses and required Math/Science Courses.
 Only grades of “C” (2.0) or higher will be accepted for individual pre-pharmacy courses.
 All pre-pharmacy courses must be taken for an academic grade.
 Pass/fail (or credit/no credit) will not be accepted.
 For repeated courses most recent grade received will be used as the grade of record in determining pre-requisite completion.
 However, all grades received for pharmacy pre-requisites may be used for the purpose of re-calculating qualifying and ranking GPA's.

 Students should have taken the PCAT exam in 2017 or later.
-There is no minimum PCAT score requirement, but applicants with less then a 50th percentile our encouraged to retake the test to make them more competitive.
+There is no minimum PCAT score requirement, but applicants with less then a 50th percentile are encouraged to retake the test to make them more competitive.